savonet/book/video.md

 ```{.liquidsoap include="liq/frei0r.liq" from=2 to=-1}
 ```

-Each operator (there are currently 129) of course has specific parameters which allow modifying its effect, you are advised to have a look at their documentation, as usual.
+Each operator (there are hundreds of them) of course has specific parameters which allow modifying its effect, you are advised to have a look at their documentation, as usual.

 ### FFmpeg filters {#sec:ffmpeg-filters}

 \index{FFmpeg}

-Another great provider of video (and audio) effects is FFmpeg: at the time of writing, we currently have access to [447 of those](https://ffmpeg.org/ffmpeg-filters.html)!
+Another great provider of video (and audio) effects is FFmpeg: we have access to [hundreds of those](https://ffmpeg.org/ffmpeg-filters.html)!
 Its filters are a bit more involved to use because FFmpeg expects that you create a _graph_ of filters (by formally connecting multiple filters one to each other) before being able to use this graph for processing data, and because it operates on data in FFmpeg's